jryans/jryans.github.com/content/blog/capabilities-effects.md

 title: "Extensibility via capabilities and effects"
 date: 2024-11-01T16:10:32+00:00
 tags: [Malleable, Challenge, Extensibility, Capabilities, Effects]
+summary:
+  "Much of today's software limits user extensibility.
+  This article explores one potential route forward using capabilities, effects, and extension-time type checking to provide a more predictable extension path."
 ---

 _This is a submission for the [fearless extensibility challenge